applicato/deadswitch-linux/README.md

 ![platform](https://img.shields.io/badge/platform-linux--64-lightgrey) ![passing](https://img.shields.io/badge/cli-passing-brightgreen) ![python](https://img.shields.io/badge/php-%3E%3D3.8-blue)

-A dead man switch (DMS) is a mechanism (digital or physical) that triggers when the user fails to perform an action.
+A Dead Man Switch (DMS) is a mechanism (digital or physical) that triggers when the user fails to perform an action.

 Dead Switch is a security application designed protect your data in case you are threatened by violence from people, organizations, government agencies. or you just want to have a secure way to send data in case something unexpected happens to you.
 It is a safeguard for your data, that if such a scenario were to occur, an email will be sent with your data to a specified person/s for safekeeping.